 Independence and transparency

 The experts appointed to the BfR Committees undertake to provide impartial advice to the BfR.
-To this end, the members sign a corresponding declaration of transparency and voluntary commitment which is published on the internet.
+To this end, the members sign a corresponding declaration of voluntary commitment which is published on the internet.
 The details provided in the declarations constitute self-disclosure, and the committee members are responsible for the content of the declarations.
 At the start of each committee meeting, the members are polled verbally and in writing about current topics which could conflict with their own interests.
 The results are recorded in the minutes.